 Housekeeping – laundry, house cleaning and light yard work that the program participant is unable to manage.

-Home Modifications - improvements made to the home to ease accessibility or maintain safety.
-For home modification projects, the spending limit is set to $3,600 annually instead of $300 / month.
+Home / Vehicle Modifications – improvements made to the home or vehicle to ease accessibility or maintain safety.
+For modification projects, the spending limit is set to $3,600 annually instead of $300 / month.

 Assistive Technology / Home Medical Equipment – any device that helps an individual maintain or increase his/her ability to function independently.
 As with home modifications, the monthly budget is annualized to $3,600.

 The Disabled Persons and Family Support Program is managed by the Nebraska Department of Health and Human Services, Office of Medicaid and Long-Term Care.
-To apply, one can visit their webpage, call their toll-free number at 1-800-358-8802 or download an application.
+To apply, one can visit their webpage, call 1-402-471-9220, or download an application.